SubhasmithThapa25/Memeful/README.md

      * Rest API calls using Retrofit libray
      * Building Android Custom Views
      * Android X
+     * Video Support to mp4 files in RecyclerView Items

 # Android Paging library
 The paging library makes it easier for your app to gradually load information as needed from a data source,